Well, there's a conflicting number on the size of the crowd at the Boston Tea Party today.

 That's why they're having to advertise it.

-And then when tomorrow comes, they'll report that the Tea Party is a bunch of racist snobs and homophobes, even though they have reported all week that those people holding those signs are probably infiltrators.
+and homophobes, even though they have reported all week that those people holding those signs are probably infiltrators.

-Half my brain tied behind my back just to make it fair, El Rush Ball, America's truth detector, the doctor of democracy, and general all-round good guy.
+Half my brain tied behind my back just to make it fair, El Rushball, America's truth detector, the doctor of democracy and general all-round good guy.

 We can't have that anymore.

-So I'm gonna have this financial regulatory reform bill where I can just take over their business, or I can fire them, and I can fire the board, I can do whatever I want if I suspect them of being troublemakers.
+So I'm going to have this financial regulatory reform bill where I can just take over their business or I can fire them and I can fire the board.

-Well, now, aren't the people who are getting mortgage modifications people who took risks buying a house they couldn't afford, and then expected the government to bail them out when things became difficult?
+Well, now, aren't the people who are getting mortgage modifications people who took risks buying a house they couldn't afford and then expected the government to bail them out when things became difficult?

 It was the policy, in fact.